DanielDimanov/PokeCube/README.md

 # DISCLAIMERS and Limitations

 The application is currently developed and optimised for a web browser!
-Although the functionality works for mobile aswell, the application and its design are not optimised to serve mobile devices!
+Although some of the functionality works for mobile aswell, the application and its design are not optimised to serve mobile devices!
 That is why using a mobile device especially on the page `Compare` will render a very unpleasant looking results.
-This is a design flow the developper is aware of and is in the TODO.
+This is a design and optimisation flow the developper is aware of and is in the TODO list.
+There is also a problem with the large amount of information that needs to be cached, which is also a problem, which the developer is aware of and is working on resolving.
+Please try to enjoy!
 Enjoy exploring pokemons!
 Go and see them all!

+Because the application is temporary hosted on a protected server, PLEASE read the following message :
+If the application crashes, or you decide to refresh it and you are not on the home page, the server will automatically decide that you are trying to access a resource you are not authenticated to see(not authenticated in the app, but in the server).
+In case you encounter a 403(Forbiden) error message, please head back to [PokeCube Home Page](https://danieldimanov.com/pokecube).
+Thank you!

 The application currently uses free-tier Firebase backend service for caching and information storage, as well as authentication, which only allows for 50k reads per DAY.
 A read is done in the following instances:
 1. Getting cached Pokemon (if 850 Pokemons are displayed => 850 reads are made.
 If the Compare panel is filled with 1700 Pokemons => 1700 requests are made)